Imorenob1991/Walmart_ABC_Classification/README.md

 Link : https://www.kaggle.com/c/m5-forecasting-accuracy/data

-## General Understanding of the data - Previous to data Wrangling and Calculations.
+## General Understanding of the data from general to specific  - Previous to data Wrangling and Calculations.

 1. States: 3 California (CA), Texas (TX), and Wisconsin (WI). /Representation of different zones within the United States.
 2. Stores: 10
-3. SKUs: 3.039
-4. Categories: 3 (FOODS, HOBBIES, HOUSEHOLD)
+3. Categories: 3 (FOODS, HOBBIES, HOUSEHOLD)
-5. Departments: 7 (FOODS_1, FOODS_2, FOODS_3, HOBBIES_1, HOBBIES_2, HOUSEHOLD_1, HOUSEHOLD_2)
+4. Departments: 7 (FOODS_1, FOODS_2, FOODS_3, HOBBIES_1, HOBBIES_2, HOUSEHOLD_1, HOUSEHOLD_2)
+5. SKUs: 3.039
+6. Date Range (%Y-%m-%d): Between "2011-01-29" to "2016-06-19"

+## DATA CLEANING AND PREPARATION

+Here is a more professional and refined version of your points:

+1. Initial Data Subset: We will begin our analysis by working with a subset of the data, specifically focusing on March 2011.
+By starting with this fraction, we can refine our methodology before applying it to the rest of the months or the entire dataset.
+This approach will streamline our data cleaning and preparation process, making it more efficient and workable.

+2. Pivot Sales Columns: Convert the sales columns into a single column using the pivot_longer() function.
+This transformation will facilitate more straightforward analysis and manipulation of the sales data.

+3. Join with Calendar Data: Perform a left join with the calendar data to incorporate date information.
+This step will help us align the sales data with specific dates, enhancing our temporal analysis.

+4. Join with Sell Prices: Perform a left join with the sell_prices dataset to obtain the prices.
+This will allow us to calculate revenue, which is essential for classifying products based on both unit sales and revenue.

+## DATA ANALYSIS AND INTERPRETATION